marq-andrew/cloud-jalendu/jalendu_readme.txt

 **/datacheck** checks the auto-moderation trigger words and phrases for duplication and redundancy.
 These are used to not only check the newcomers messages for words and phrases that trigger auto-verification but also for homophobic and racist language, other forms of abuse or attemps to hack our server.
 Since to command responds with words and phrases that may be offensive as well as those that can be used to automatically trigger verification, this command is restricted to moderators.

+**/bumpers** lists the data used to keep track of the latest bumper since the response from the Disboard bump no longer includes their name.

+**/agelocks** lists the data used to maiintain age locks.
+Since this is sensitive data, it is a moderator only command.

 __4. Functions.__